'Killer' teen's chilling 911 call after dad's grisly dog collar murder

 Meanwhile, Bishop's significant fortune is currently the subject of an ugly court battle.

-His girlfriend of one year, clinical psychologist Julie Seel, has been granted interim control of his $A8million estate after successfully arguing she needs to protect his assets.
+His girlfriend of one year, clinical psychologist Julie Seel, has been granted interim control of his NZ$8.4m estate after successfully arguing she needs to protect his assets.

 Bishop's ex-wife Sharon and sons have tried and failed to overturn the ruling.